Glossary for Towing and Vehicle Weight Terms

-Gross Combination Weight Rating (GCWR)—The GCWR may be found in the Owner's Manual or in the tow vehicle brochure for the model year you own, usually provided by the dealership.
-The GCWR is the maximum allowable weight of the tow vehicle and the trailer combined.
-GCWR assumes that the tow vehicle and trailer have functioning brakes, with exceptions, in some cases, for very light trailers (normally less than 1,500 pounds).
+Gross Combination Weight Rating (GCWR)—The GCWR is the maximum allowable weight of the tow vehicle and the trailer combined.
+The GCWR may be found in the Owner's Manual or in the tow vehicle brochure for the model year you own, usually provided by the dealership.
+Some late-model vehicles may have a “Trailering Information” label providing the GCWR.
+The GCWR assumes that the tow vehicle and trailer have functioning brakes, with exceptions, in some cases, for very light trailers (typically less than 1,500 pounds).
 The GCWR information for your vehicle may be found at FifthWheelStreet.com under the Tow Rating menu tab.
 Additionally, you may learn more about GCWR by reading our article, A Lesson on Gross Combination Weight Rating.

 Important Note About GCWR—When any calculation is based solely on the GCWR, regardless of any calculator or what a salesperson may calculate, one still needs to be careful not to overload the rear axle.
-In most situations like this, the towing capacity is actually limited by the published maximum towing capacity which supersedes any calculation results.
+In most situations like this, the towing capacity is limited by the published maximum towing capacity (TWR), which supersedes any calculation results.
 Some manufacturers derate towing capacity (usually for conventional towing).
 Example: The GAWR may be exceeded when calculating this vehicle information: GCWR: 22,800, GVWR: 10,000, GVW: 6026, rear GAWR: 6,000.
-The published max tow of 16,300 supersedes GCWR calculation of 16,774. (i.e. GCWR-GVW=Tow Capacity)
+The published max tow of 16,300 (TWR) supersedes the GCWR calculation of 16,774. (i.e., GCWR-GVW=Tow Capacity)

 Vehicle Certification Label Indicating GVWR

-The GVWR, as required by National Highway Traffic Safety Administration (NHTSA), primarily considers the weakest link in the load bearing components such as the frame, axles, springs, brakes, rims and tires.
-Based on the lowest component rating within the load bearing components, manufactures assign the GVWR.
-NHTSA's safety requirement for GVWR is that the vehicle is expected to stop within a required distance when it is fully loaded to the max GVWR.
-This is appears to be a primary safety concern of NHTSA when tow vehicles are overloaded by too much pin or tongue weight coming from the trailer.
+The GVWR, as required by National Highway Traffic Safety Administration (NHTSA), primarily considers the weakest link in the load-bearing components such as the frame, axles, springs, brakes, rims, and tires.
+Based on the lowest component rating within the load-bearing components, manufacturers assign the GVWR.
+NHTSA's safety requirement for GVWR is that it is expected to stop within a required distance when it is fully loaded to the max GVWR.
+This appears to be a primary safety concern of NHTSA when tow vehicles are overloaded by too much pin or tongue weight coming from the trailer.
 Some owner's manuals may state: "The towing vehicle's brake system is rated for operation at the GVWR—NOT GCWR.
 Separate functional brake systems should be used for safe control of towed vehicles and for trailers weighing more than 1,500 lbs. when loaded."
-Exceeding the GVWR can result in premature mechanical failure and failure to stop within a safe distance resulting in serious injury or death.
+Exceeding the GVWR can result in premature mechanical failure and failure to stop within a safe distance resulting in severe injury or death.

 Additional resource: 49 CFR 571 - FEDERAL MOTOR VEHICLE SAFETY STANDARDS (Title 49 Transportation, Part 571)

-Gross Vehicle Weight (GVW)—The GVW is the combined weight of the vehicle and all passengers and cargo pieces in gross, that is to say, in total.
-The best weighing practice is to weigh your vehicle when it is fully loaded and appropriate fluid tanks are full and all expected passengers are aboard just as if you were ready to tow to the trip destination.
-When a new vehicle purchase is involved, it may necessary to use the manufacturer's published vehicle curb weight.
+Gross Vehicle Weight (GVW)—The GVW is the vehicle's combined weight with all expected passengers, including cargo, towing hitch installed, and fluid tanks full.
+It is best to weigh your vehicle when fully loaded.
+Appropriate fluid tanks should be full.
+All expected passengers should be aboard just as if you were ready to tow to the trip destination, including desired cargo.
+When a new vehicle purchase is involved, it may be necessary to use the manufacturer's published vehicle curb weight.

-Curb Weight (Kerb Mass)—The curb weight of your vehicle is the weight of the automobile with all of the standard equipment and necessary operating consumables (e.g., motor oil and coolant), and a full tank of fuel, but without any passengers, cargo, or any other separately loaded items in it.
-Thus, the curb weight is the amount that the vehicle weighs when it's resting at the curb and not in use.
+Curb Weight (Kerb Mass)—The curb weight of your vehicle is the weight of the automobile with all of the standard equipment and necessary operating consumables (e.g., motor oil and coolant) and a full tank of fuel, but without any passengers, cargo, or any other separately loaded items in it.
+Thus, the curb weight is when the vehicle weighs is resting at the curb and not in use.
 This is generally the standard weight that the manufacturer assigns to the car.
-The manufacturer assigned curb weight of a vehicle may not be the same at the time of purchase due to dealer installed components or options.
-The curb weight information for your vehicle may be found in the Owner's Manual or at FifthWheelStreet.com under the Tow Rating menu tab.
+The manufacturer-assigned curb weight of a vehicle may not be the same at the time of purchase due to dealer-installed components or options.
+The curb weight information for your vehicle may be found in the Owner's Manual, the Trailering Information label, or at FifthWheelStreet.com under the Tow Rating menu tab.

 Trailer Weight Rating (TWR)—TWR is the rated value for the maximum allowable weight of a loaded trailer for a specific tow-vehicle model and hitch type, as determined by the tow-vehicle manufacturer.
 A specific tow-vehicle may have multiple TWRs for weight carrying hitch, weight distributing hitch, fifth wheel hitch and/or gooseneck hitch.
 A tow-vehicle may also have a TWR for an unbraked trailer.
 (SAE J2807 definition)